 The Kratky works best with leafy greens, plants that enjoy a fast-growing rate.
 These include lettuces, spinaches, herbs.

 You can also grow larger plants like tomatoes or peppers, but you will need a larger container.
-And growing larger plants will need your more regular checking to ensure the water and nutrient level at 2-3 inches in order to give the roots access to the enough water and oxygen as well.
+And growing larger plants will need your more regular checking to ensure the water and nutrient level at 2-3 inches in order to give the roots access to water and oxygen as well.